manibhushan/lumex-web/README.md

-# TechRecruit Solutions - Modular Website
+# Lumex - Modular Website

-A modern, responsive website for TechRecruit Solutions, built with vanilla JavaScript using modular architecture principles.
+A modern, responsive website for Lumex, built with vanilla JavaScript using modular architecture principles.

 ## 🚀 Features